dustinpfister/blog_posts/_posts/js-string-index-of.md

 <!-- more -->

-## 1 - String index of basic example
+## 1 - String index of method basic example

 So then the basic idea of the string index of method here is that if you have a string with at least one instance of a sub string in it then index of can be used to get the character index value of that sub string.
 Just call the index of method off of the instance of the string, and pass the sub string as the first argument.
 If the substring is there then it will return and index value.